Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Once invited, you can submit your permanent residence application.
 If successful, you’ll be on your way to starting a new chapter in Canada.
 If not, use the time to enhance your profile and increase your CRS score for the next opportunity.

-But, your work experience for the Federal Skilled Worker, Federal Skilled Trades, and Canadian Experience Class eligibility does not need to be in the same job as your work experience to qualify for the healthcare category.
+Important: the work experience used to qualify for the Express Entry program does not need to be in the same job as your experience in the Healthcare occupation category.

 No. You don’t need your primary occupation to be in a healthcare occupation to be selected.
-You simply need at least six months of work experience in the last three years in an eligible skilled healthcare occupation.
+You simply need at least one year of work experience in the last three years in a single eligible skilled healthcare occupation.

 This is up to Immigration, Refugees, and Citizenship Canada (IRCC).